TheGreenNoodle/everything-spacex/README.md

 1. Add button that allows unit change weather app NOT DONE
 2. Make weather app scroll better.
 NOT DONE.
 3. Clean up code NOT DONE.
+4. Add click animation to all buttons.
+5. Make it so when you click on learn more button it puts user at top of screen.
-4. Download all img files.
+6. Download all img files.
 Make sure they are high res.
 Optimize them NOT DONE.
-5. Change favicon NOT DONE.
+7. Change favicon NOT DONE.
-6. Work on responsiveness.
+8. Work on responsiveness.
 NOT DONE
-7. Remove all the logs.
+9. Remove all the logs.
 NOT DONE
-8. Optimize site and fix warnings NOT DONE
+10. Optimize site and fix warnings NOT DONE
-9. Add Heroku URL to README.
+11. Add Heroku URL to README.
 NOT DONE
-10. Restrict API key usage to only Heroku domain.
+12. Restrict API key usage to only Heroku domain.

 # Route page information